Professional bed bug control throughout Bracknell, Wokingham, Crowthorne and surrounding areas.

 Step 2 – Surface spray, we use an advanced chemical that contains as part of the composition an Insect Growth Regulator; IGR’s prevent the young bugs called nymphs from shedding their exoskeleton.
 This won’t kill them but it does prevent them from reaching sexual maturity.

 If the three steps isn’t enough to combat chemically resistant bed bugs we can carryout heat treatments where we bring in portable heaters and raise the room temperature to 60 degrees Celsius, every living thing has a thermal death point.
-The TDP for bed bugs is between 45 degress and 50 degress Celsius, by heating an entire room to 60 we ensure that the heat penetrates deep into mattresses killing every bed bug hiding there.
+The TDP for bed bugs is between 45 degrees and 50 degrees Celsius, by heating an entire room to 60 we ensure that the heat penetrates deep into mattresses killing every bed bug hiding there.

 Preparation is the key to exterminating bed bugs and we will need your help in preparing the area for treatment: